-It is well-known that radial extension of centered inner functions preserve the Lebesgue measure and are ergodic (see e.g. \cite[Thm.
+It is well-known that the radial extension of a centered inner function preserves the Lebesgue measure $ \lambda $ and is ergodic (see e.g. \cite[Thm.
 A, B]{DoeringMane1991}).
-For these reasons, centered inner functions have been widely studied as measure-theoretical dynamical systems \cite{Aaronson,Pommerenke81, DoeringMane1991,Craizer,Craizer2, Aaronson97, ivrii2023inner, ivriiurbanskiNOU}.
+For these reasons, centered inner functions have been widely studied as measure-theoretical dynamical systems \cite{Aaronson, DoeringMane1991,Craizer,Craizer2, Aaronson97, ivrii2023inner, ivriiurbanskiNOU}.

 An important subset of centered inner functions are the ones with finite entropy, or equivalently, when $ \log \left| g'\right|\in L^1(\partial\mathbb{D})$ \cite{Craizer}.
-Such a property translates to a greater control on the dynamics, from different points of view (see e.g \cite{Craizer, Craizer2, ivrii2023inner, ivriiurbanskiNOU}).
+Such a property translates to a greater control on the dynamics, from different points of view (see e.g. \cite{Craizer, Craizer2, ivrii2023inner, ivriiurbanskiNOU}).
 In particular, centered inner functions with finite entropy are natural candidates to apply the theory developed above.
 Moreover, due to its rigidity and symmetries, we will deduce some additional properties.
-Since, in general, inner functions present a highly discontinuous behaviour in $ \partial\mathbb{D} $, it is noteworthy the great control we achieve, only by assuming that $ \int_{\partial \mathbb{D}} \log\left| x-SV\right|^{-1} d\lambda(x)<\infty $, where $ \lambda $ denotes the Lebesgue measure on $ \partial\mathbb{D} $.
+In general, inner functions present a highly discontinuous behaviour in $ \partial\mathbb{D} $, so it is noteworthy the great control we achieve, only by assuming that $ \int_{\partial \mathbb{D}} \log\left| x-SV\right|^{-1} d\lambda(x)<\infty $, where $ \lambda $ denotes the Lebesgue measure on $ \partial\mathbb{D} $.